How to Estimate Total Fabric Cost for Any Sewing Project

 Curtains and Drapes

 Curtain fabric cost depends heavily on fullness ratio, panel length, and window width.
-Here's what to expect for a standard 60-inch window at mid-range pricing ($15–25/yard for decorator fabric):
+What to expect for a standard 60-inch window at mid-range pricing ($15 to 25/yard for decorator fabric):

 | Fullness | 84-inch drop | 108-inch drop |